4155: Code of Ethics4155: Code of Ethics holly Wed, 07/03/2019 - 14:29

 In fulfillment of the educator's contractual and professional responsibilities, the educator:

 A. Shall not interfere with the exercise of political and citizenship rights and responsibilities of students, colleagues, parents, school patrons, or school board members.

-B. Shall not discriminate on the basis of race, color, religion, national origin, gender, marital status, disability, or age.
+B. Shall not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender, gender identity, marital status, disability, or age.